oznogon/cc-srd5/README.md

 ## Release notes

+### 0.9.1 (2022-02-04)

+- Added links for conditions.
+- Updated HTML templates and CSS styles.
+- Made some progress on getting DOCX styles back.

 ### 0.9 (2022-02-01)

 - Added content changes from *SRD 5.1*, and documented identified changes in ["Changes from SRD 5.0 to 5.1"](./changes-50-to-51.md).